pontem-network/coins-registry/README.md

-We are developing our own Coin Registry file format, which contains all the information about the pools in which tokens can be exchanged. an example of a JSON file you can see here [`example.json`](https://github.com/pontem-network/coins-registry/blob/main/example.json)
+We are developing our own Coin Registry file format, which contains all the information about the pools in which tokens can be exchanged.

+An example of a JSON file you can see here [`example.json`](https://github.com/pontem-network/coins-registry/blob/main/example.json)

 ## File description